 - Staff will be wearing face coverings. - Parents, volunteers, and visitors will have limited access to the school campus (i.e. access only to the front office and pre-scheduled, essential meetings).
-Virtual meetings will be scheduled whenever possible. - Arrival and dismissal times may vary depending on grade level to limit group size at car loops. - Arrival procedures will include fever screening. - CMP will designate routes for entry and exit, using as many entrances and exits as feasible. - CMP will put in place other protocols to limit direct contact between people as much as practicable during pick up and drop off.
+Virtual meetings will be scheduled whenever possible. - Arrival and dismissal times may vary depending on grade level to limit group size at car loops.

+- CMP will designate routes for entry and exit, using as many entrances and exits as feasible. - CMP will put in place other protocols to limit direct contact between people as much as practicable during pick up and drop off.